Moors-Code/Fragment-sequencing/README.md

 3.Clustering_annotation.R: This part does clustering and annotation of Molecular Cartography data.

-4.1.Veins_zonated_genes_analysis.R: This part validates findings of zonated genes found from sphere-seq analysis.
+4.1.Veins_zonated_genes_analysis.R: This part validates findings of zonated genes found from fragment-seq analysis.

 5.1.Mets_distance_DGE_analysis.R: This part does DGE analysis between monocytes from proximal and distal areas.

-5.2.Mets_distance_cell_type_abundance.R: This part validates findings of cell type abundance analysis of sphere-seq between proximal and distal metastatic areas.
+5.2.Mets_distance_cell_type_abundance.R: This part validates findings of cell type abundance analysis of fragment-seq between proximal and distal metastatic areas.

 5.3.Mets_distance_cell_co_localisation.R: This part does cell colocalization analysis comapring proximal and distal areas.